dportik/Stacks_pipeline/1_stacks_pipeline/README.md

 populations call:

-	populations -b 1 -P . -M {path to script-generated file} -r {0, 50, 60, 70, 80, 90, 100} -t {user decision}
+	populations -b 1 -P . -M {path to script-generated file} -r {0, 50, 60, 70, 80, 90, 100} -t {user decision} --min_maf 0.05

 This script was written for and tested with Stacks version 1.35.
+Note you can edit the call for any of the above modules in the code below for a specific application, these settings are most appropriate for the data sets we have been processing.
+Familiarize yourself with the different thresholds and parameters to understand the predefined values and how they may affect your processed data.

 Written for Python 2.7.3